smungur/PconsC3/README.md

 - `data/`: Contains the input files for the 210 protein domains used in the benchmark dataset.
 - `results/`: Output directory for predictions.
 For each protein, a subfolder contains the corresponding prediction files.
 - `benchmarkset/`: Auxiliary data for benchmarking (usage depends on scripts like `evaluate_all_cases.py`).
+- 'csv/': Contains benchmark_summary et results_summary.csv, which contains information about the folder `benchmarkset/` and `results/`.
+- 'scripts/': Contains scripts which generate and manipulate the csv files, in the folder 'csv/'
 ---

 ## 📄 Prediction Scripts